-Finding: The subject property abuts RA zoned property to the south.
-However, the subject property is located on the downhill side and all off-street parking areas are setback more than 40 feet from the RA zoned property, therefore, this standard is not applicable.
+Finding: The Hearings Officer notes that the subject property abuts RA zoned property to the south.
+However, the subject property is located on the downhill side and all offstreet parking areas are setback more than 40 feet from the RA zoned property, therefore, the Hearings Officer finds that this standard is not applicable.